easybotics/t3-rpi-config-script/README.md

 **-i** enable camera, I2c, and serial UART

 ## example usage:

+Use 8GB SD Card - makes the DD and Pishrink process faster

 First navigate to the folder where you downloaded this repo then:
 `./imageBuild.sh -vcnm`